CMMC Certification Assessment

 If all required practices are satisfied within the defined scope:

-Certification is issued (valid for three years, subject to annual affirmation requirements)
+Certification is issued (valid for three years, subject to annual affirmations)

 If gaps exist: